ziflex/namespaces/README.md

 Returns name of current namespace.

 ### Container.map
-Helper function that converts object / array to chain of functions.
+Helper function that converts object / array to chain of functions in order to easily use namespace paths.

 ### License